Homer in Licking County, Ohio — The American Midwest (Great Lakes)

 Major General William Starke Rosecrans / Bishop Sylvester Horton Rosecrans

 Erected 2001 by Licking/Knox Roman Catholic Vicariate, Catholic Record Society, Homer Historical Society, Granville Historical Society, and The Ohio Historical Society.
 (Marker Number 11-45.)

 Location.
 40° 15.132′ N, 82° 31.527′ W. Marker is in Homer, Ohio, in Licking County.
 Marker is at the intersection of Homer Road and South Street, on the left when traveling west on Homer Road.
+Marker is in front of the Homer Public Library.
 Touch for map.
-Marker is in front of the Homer Public Library.
 Marker is in this post office area: Homer OH 43027, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Victoria Claflin-Woodhull-Martin / First Woman Candidate for President of the United States (here, next to this marker); Homer Veterans Memorial (about 300 feet away, measured in a direct line); The Hufford House (approx. 4 miles away); Brandon World War II Honor Roll (approx. 4.1 miles away); Ice Harvesting (approx. 5.1 miles away); "Ye Olde Mill" (approx. 5.1 miles away); Ohio Fallen Heroes Memorial (approx. 6.7 miles away); Knox County Poor Farm / Knox County Infirmary (approx. 6.8 miles away).
+At least 8 other markers are within 7 miles of Victoria Claflin-Woodhull-Martin / First Woman Candidate for President of the United States (here, next to this marker); Homer Veterans Memorial (about 300 feet away, measured in a direct line); The Hufford House (approx. 4 miles away); Brandon World War II Honor Roll (approx. 4.1 miles away); Ice Harvesting (approx. 5.1 miles away); "Ye Olde Mill" (approx. 5.1 miles away); Ohio Fallen Heroes Memorial (approx. 6.7 miles away); Knox County Poor Farm / Knox County Infirmary (approx. 6.8 miles away).
 Touch for a list and map of all markers in Homer.

 Also see . . .
 General Rosecrans.
 Called by his men "Old Rosy."
 (Submitted on October 20, 2008, by Craig Swain of Leesburg, Virginia.)